Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 For organizations that haven’t experienced this, thank the E-Government Act of 2002 or, more specifically, the Federal Information Security Management Act or FISMA.
 Passed on December 17th, 2002, this act directed the National Institute of Standards and Technology (NIST) regulatory agency to develop guidelines to heighten the security of information systems used within the federal government.
 Helping reduce the risk of cyber-attacks on critical infrastructure.
 Why is this important, you might ask?
 We now refer to these guidelines as the NIST Special Publication (SP) 800-53.

 With breaches and hackers becoming front-page news, action must be taken to protect and secure vital information.
 This prompted the passing of the E-Government Act, effectively creating the NIST 800-53.
-The NIST Special Publication 800-53, Security and Privacy Controls for Information Systems and Organizations is a set of recommended security and privacy controls for federal information systems and organizations to help meet the Federal Information Security Management Act (FISMA) requirements.
-It aims to improve your organization’s information systems security program by providing sets of controls that support the development of secure and resilient federal information systems.
+The NIST Special Publication 800-53, Security and Privacy Controls for Information Systems and Organizations, is a set of recommended security and privacy controls for federal information systems and organizations to help meet the Federal Information Security Management Act (FISMA) requirements.
+It aims to improve your organization’s information systems security program by providing controls supporting the development of secure and resilient federal information systems.

 What is NIST 800-53?